Learn about college course credit and placement opportunities you can receive with Engineering for US All!

 Credit pathway: Departmental Proficiency Evaluation

-Details: Proficiency Evaluation consists of review of e4usa high school engineering design portfolio.
+Details: Proficiency Evaluation consists of a review of e4usa high school engineering design portfolio.

 Point of Contact: Dr. Erin Gerber (e.gerber@louisville.edu)